mediamonks/frontend-coding-standards/README.md

 To indicate that a function or property is used as a callback or handler you can start the name with `on`, like: `onClick`, `onLoadComplete`, `onResize`.
 Do not postfix the name with `handler` since this is redundant when there is already an `on`.

+Also note that a name of only `on` + `event name` might not be descriptive enough, depending on the context.
+Using a more descriptive name is recommended.

 ```js
 // bad